 Of course in a realistic system we have always an overlapping of satellite footprints, something that we try to avoid for interference, waste of bandwidth and economical reasons.
-But since it exists we examined the influence of different values of overlapping on blocking and forced termination probabilities for the Teledesic-like system applying the parameters of Table I. An increment in the common area between contiguous satellites can be achieved either by increasing the altitude of the orbits or by adding another orbital plane.
+But since it exists we provide data in fig. 11 and 12 on the influence of different values of overlapping on blocking and forced termination probabilities for a Teledesic-like system applying the CT scheme.
+An increment in the common area between contiguous satellites can be achieved either by increasing the altitude of the orbits or by adding another orbital plane.
 Simulation runs for all the schemes showed that the bigger the common coverage area is, the better the scheme performs.
-Fig. 16 and Fig. 17 present the P_B and P_F for different values of t{TH} and for the CT scheme.
+We should notice that the case of 25% common coverage area is the marginal case of full satellite diversity, where all users are covered by two satellites.